-Select only one piece of Operational Content.
+For the access permission group, only select one piece of Operational Content.
 Even if you select multiple check boxes for Operational Content, only the Operational Content located at the top (among the multiple pieces of Operational Content whose check boxes are selected) is selected as the target of setting.

 - 2. In the menu area, select the Edit Permissions or Resource Settings menu item.
 The Edit Permissions or Resource Settings window appears. - 3.
-Select one or more check boxes displayed in the window.
+In the Edit Permissions window, select one or more check boxes displayed in the window.
+In the Resource Settings window, change one or more drop-down parts.